cds-snc/track-web/docs/google-analytics.md

 # Google Analytics

 This project includes a Google Analytics set up with custom events for CSV downloads and clicking Organization links, to track what data users are looking at/searching for.
-To make use of Google Analytics, you will have to create your own Google Analytics account and plug your new UA code in the `gtag('config')` function in `templates/includes/head.html`.
+To make use of Google Analytics, you will have to create your own Google Analytics account and plug your new tracking ID in the `gtag('config')` function in `templates/includes/head.html`.
 Everything else should work automatically.

 Two custom events are included to help track how users are interacting with the product.
 You can find these custom events under the `Behavior > Events` tab.